 Gregory B. JarvisBorn: 1944

-Gregory B. Jarvis was an electrical engineer (BS University at Buffalo, 1967; MA Northwestern University, 1969) who worked for the Hughes Aircraft Company’s Space and Communications Group.
+Gregory B. Jarvis was an electrical engineer (BS University at Buffalo, 1967; MA Northeastern University, 1969) who worked for the Hughes Aircraft Company’s Space and Communications Group.
 When Hughes Aircraft Company was assigned two payload specialist slots for an upcoming NASA mission, Jarvis was selected from a pool of 600 candidates.

 Though originally assigned to a March 1985 mission, Jarvis was bumped off the roster.
 This would happen again twice before he was assigned to the Space Shuttle Challenger.
 On January 28, 1986, the Challenger broke apart when one of its booster engines failed, killing Gregory Jarvis and his six crewmates.